jameshughes89/cs101/site/assignments/zombies/zombies.rst

     ``Update list of number of infected cities``

-    ``While it is not the end of the world and we are not beyond the cuttoff``
+    ``While it is not the end of the world and we are not beyond the cutoff``

         ``Run a simulation step``